Daztek/NWNX-WSL/README.md

 #### 6) Getting the dedicated server package

 Check the [NWNX Repo](https://github.com/nwnxee/unified) for the NWN Build NWNX is targetting and replace the XXXX.YY below with the right NWN Build.
+Note: the NWNX and NWN server binary version must match.

 - `cd ~/`
 - `mkdir server`